VadimBrodsky/elm-buzzword-bingo/readme.md

  id = 1
 }

---- to access a filed use the dot notation, or the syntactic sugar entry.phrase  ---> "Future-Proof"
+-- to access a filed use the dot notation, or the syntactic sugar entry.phrase  --> "Future-Proof"
-.phrase entry ---> "Future-Proof"
+.phrase entry --> "Future-Proof"

---- to update a record, creates a new record as values are immutable { entry | points = 500 }
+-- to update a record, creates a new record as values are immutable { entry | points = 500 }

---- multiple fields in one go
+-- multiple fields in one go
 clonedEntry = { entry | points = 500, wasSpoken = True }

+{-
+ - Map
+ - a higher order function, takes other functions as an argument
+ - comes from the default module, no need to import
+ - fist argument is a function that takes a value and returns b value
+ - second argument is a list of a values of any type
+ - return values is a list of b values of any type
+ - applies a function to the list of a values, transforming it to a list of b values
+ - functions that take any type variables are polymorphic functions -}

+List.map  -- <function> : (a -> b) -> List a -> List b

+names = ["larry", "moe", "curly"]
+List.map String.toUpper names --> ["LARRY", "MOE", "CURLY"] : List String
+List.map String.length names  --> [5,3,5] : List Int

 ```